COMPLETE DRUG DEVELOPMENT

 4.

-5. Label each sample using a permanent marker with animal name or number, if samples are taken randomly; label age group of animals, pen or pasture where samples were taken.
+5. Label and number each sample using a permanent marker with animal name or number, if samples are taken randomly; label age group of animals, pen or pasture where samples were taken.

 6.